-Banking is part of our daily life; at least it serves as a place to keep our money.
-The history of UK high street banks is as far back as the 16th Century.
+Banking is part of our daily life; at least it’s a place to keep our money.
+The history of UK high street banks goes back to the 16th Century.

 Banking used to be a luxury because it was only meant for the rich and wealthy individuals.
 However, banking has been transformed from what it used to be today and almost everyone has a bank account now.